Connecticut Metropolitan Council of Governments

 Our member municipalities are committed to a cooperative and proactive partnership that strengthens our region, home to the state’s most populous city as well as key transportation connections to metropolitan areas throughout Connecticut, New York and Massachusetts.
 Our members’ have collaborated in identifying a new name that better reflects the strengths and assets of the region as a key economic center: Connecticut Metropolitan Council of Governments, or MetroCog.

-Our new name coincides with the release of the draft Plan of Conservation and Development for the Connecticut METROCOG Region: Reconnect One Region.
+Our new name coincides with the release of the draft Plan of Conservation and Development for the Connecticut METROCOG Region: Reconnect One Region (Note: PDF is quite large and will take some time to open).
 This plan will serve as a framework for future growth and development within the METROCOG Region and act as a strategy guide as local decisions are made regarding land use, transportation, housing, infrastructure, economic development and sustainability.